hpe-storage/scod/docs/csi_driver/index.md

 ## Known Limitations

 * Always check with the Kubernetes vendor distribution which CSI features are available for use and supported by the vendor.
-* When using Kubernetes in virtual machines on VMware vSphere, OpenStack or similar, iSCSI and NFS is the only supported data protocol for the HPE CSI Driver.
-The CSI driver does **not** support NPIV.
+* When using Kubernetes in virtual machines on VMware vSphere, OpenStack or similar, iSCSI, NVMe/TCP and NFS are the only supported data protocol for the HPE CSI Driver.
+The CSI driver does **not** support NPIV which is required for FC.
 * Ephemeral, transient or non-persistent Kubernetes nodes are not supported unless the `/etc/hpe-storage` directory persists across node upgrades or reboots.
 The path is relocatable using a custom Helm chart or deployment manifest by altering the `mountPath` parameter for the directory.
-* The CSI driver support a fixed number of volumes per node.
-Inspect the current limitation by running `kubectl get csinodes -o yaml` and inspect `.spec.drivers.allocatable` for "csi.hpe.com".
-The "count" element contains how many volumes the node can attach from the HPE CSI Driver (default is 100).
-From v2.5.2 onwards this parameter is tunable in the Helm chart.
-Do NOT increase this value beyond what's been tested in the environment where the CSI driver is running.
-See each respective [CSP](container_storage_provider/index.md) limitations for more guidance.
 * The HPE CSI Driver uses host networking for the node driver.
 Some CNIs have flaky implementations which prevents the CSI driver components to communicate properly.
 Especially notorious is Flannel on K3s.
 Use Calico if possible for the widest compatibility.
-* If automatic rolling node upgrades are required for the cluster it's recommended to isolate the HPE CSI Driver Controller and related CSPs to a node by itself and schedule the upgrade of that particular node last.
 * The [NFS Server Provisioner](using.md#limitations_and_considerations_for_the_nfs_server_provisioner) and each of the [CSPs](container_storage_provider/index.md) have known limitations listed separately.
 * When attempting import of existing legacy volumes through the CSP specific "importVolumeName" and "importVolAsClone" features, it's important to understand that the CSI driver will attempt to use the largest existing partition on the device and attempt the mount.
 If the underlying host OS supports mounting the filesystem, the CSI driver will mount it with the following caveats.
 The "fsRepair" parameter will only work with ext3, ext4 and XFS.
 Any filesystem dependent kernel modules needed by the mount command needs to be installed by the system administrator of the worker nodes.
-- Performing rolling upgrades of Kubernetes requires that the CSI controller and CSPs are scheduled on nodes that don't allow `PersistentVolumes` from the CSI driver.
+* Performing rolling upgrades of Kubernetes requires that the CSI controller and CSPs are scheduled on nodes that don't allow `PersistentVolumes` from the CSI driver.
 See [apply nodeSelectors and tolerations to perform rolling upgrades](operations.md#apply_nodeselectors_and_tolerations_to_perform_rolling_upgrades) for more details.
+* The CSI driver does not support host-based encryption on `PVCs` using `volumeMode: Block`.

+## VolumeAttachment Limitations

+The CSI driver reports a fixed number of allocatable volumes per node to Kubernetes.
+Inspect the current limitation by running `kubectl get csinodes -o yaml` and inspect `.spec.drivers.allocatable` for "csi.hpe.com".
+The "count" element contains how many volumes the node can attach from the HPE CSI Driver (the default is 250).
+From v2.5.2 onwards this parameter is tunable in the [Helm chart](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver).
+See each respective [CSP](container_storage_provider/index.md) limitations for more guidance and be understood with the [Multipath Recommendations](#multipath_recommendations) and [VolumeAttachment Rates](#volumeattachment_rates).

+### Multipath Recommendations

+FC and iSCSI protocols uses multipath devices assembled by SCSI disks appearing on the node during discovery.
+These SCSI disks are sometimes distinguished as a "path" to the underlying storage to improve performance and resilience.
+It's recommended to not exceed 4000 paths in total for a node.
+In a scenario where it's desirable to scale up to 1000 multipath devices, no more than 4 paths per multipath may be presented at any give time.
+With the default `maxVolumesPerNode` set at 250, there can be up to 16 paths per multipath device.

+### VolumeAttachment Rates

+It takes around 5-10 seconds to attach a `PersistentVolume` to a node.
+This number scales linearly per node.
+Attaching the recommended 250 `maxVolumesPerNode` if 250 requests are submitted to the cluster at the exact same time will take (`(250 * 10) / 60`) 42 minutes and about 3 hours for 1000 `VolumeAttachments` if all attachments were to be processed for one node.
+Processing 1000 `VolumeAttachments` across 32 nodes takes around 5 minutes.
+Plan accordingly.

+!!! danger "VolumeAttachment Recommendations"
+    HPE recommends not exceeding 1000 `VolumeAttachments` and 4000 paths per node.
+It's advisable to leave headroom (N-2 to remain resilient during a node failure) for emergencies.
+Recovering a failed node may take hours to reschedule on a small cluster.
+Other limits may apply based on protocols, LUN limits of FC HBAs and outstanding data management operations such as online clones.
+It's advisable to test the upper bounds before assuming the resources are enough for both applications and infrastructure.

 ## iSCSI CHAP Considerations